 Jackson Authier Mercogliano

 Jax has been with Stonewall Youth’s Staff Collective for over an year now.
 They identify as a non-binary, disabled dyke.
 They were born and raised in the Pacific Northwest, just an hour and a half north of Olympia in Seabeck, WA.
-They are currently a Senior at The Evergreen State College where they study political economy and sociology.
+They are an alumni of The Evergreen State College where they studied political economy and sociology.
 Jax hopes to go on and get their Master’s in Social Work.
 If you are at Stonewall you will most likely see Jax finding something to organize or rearrange.
 Outside of Stonewall, Jax is a trained abortion doula, has 2 cats, and spends most of their time crafting, eating, napping, and collecting teeth.